john093e/John-Emmerechts/README.md

 ### Digital Altruist 💡🌍

-* 👨‍💻  Currently working on a Future Proof 360 Digital Platform to shine online.
+* 👨‍💻  Currently working on a 360 Digital Platform to shine online.
-* 🤝  Open Source Enthusiast
 * 🌍  Based in Belgium 🇧🇪
-* 🧑‍🏫  "Best way to learn is to build shit" - [TheoBr](https://www.twitter.com/t3dotgg)

 ### 💻 Tech I'm passionate about